lrnzdms/dev-proxy-server/README.md

   // Hot reload.
 Optional.
 Default true
   hot: true,

+  // Listen to WebSocket messages to trigger updates.
+Optional.
+Default false
+  listenToWS: false,

+  // Port of another server to notify via WebSocket on updates.
+Optional
+  notifyPort: 8081,

   // Routes to proxy.
 Order matters:
   // The first matched route will be followed
   proxies: [